eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 ### HSV Color Filter Calibration

-The HSV calibration window (accessible via "Calibrate Color Filter" in Config Tool) allows you to:
+The HSV calibration window (accessible via "Calibrate Color Filter" in Config Tool) provides:
-- See live preview of Original | Mask | Filtered views
+- **Live preview** of Original, Mask, and Filtered views (stacked vertically)
-- Adjust Hue, Saturation, and Value ranges with sliders
-- Immediately see which pixels will be detected as the signal line
-- Apply changes to save to your configuration
+- **Dual input methods** - Sliders for quick adjustment, text entry for precise values
+- **Zoom controls** - Use +/- buttons or mouse wheel to inspect details
+- **Real-time updates** - See mask changes immediately as you adjust values

 **Tip:** For best results, the mask should show only the signal line as white pixels, with everything else black.

+### Manual Points Entry

+When OCR regions are not defined in your configuration, you can manually enter values:
+- **Run Number** - Current test run (enabled when Run OCR region is missing)
+- **Hammer Point/Direction** - Impact location and direction (enabled when Hammer OCR region is missing)
+- **Response Point/Direction** - Measurement location and direction (enabled when Response OCR region is missing)

+Each field is independently enabled based on which OCR regions are configured.

 ### Verbose Logging Options

-Enable/disable specific logging categories:
+Enable/disable specific logging categories (horizontal layout for compact display):
 - **Config Values** - HSV filter parameters logged periodically
 - **Mask Debug** - Pixel statistics for color mask analysis
 - **OCR Output** - Recognition results from text regions